fredyr/lexicallyscoped.com/_posts/2013-04-17-transients-in-clojure.md

 The reason for having this complex implementation is performance.
 Our naive implementation first creates an immutable list and iterates through the list to create a map.

-The codes uses something called [transients](http://clojure.org/transients) to achieve this performance gain.
+The code uses something called [transients](http://clojure.org/transients) to achieve this performance gain.
 Rich Hickey is explaining transients in the previous link much better than I can, but the point of transients, is to allow **local** mutability.
 The input and output of the ``for-map`` are still immutable data - but internally in the function, the structure is created using mutations.

 It is done, as we can see in the code, in three steps.
 1. We obtain a mutable reference of the collection using the ``transient`` function